dceejay/RedMap/README.md

         "geojson": { your geojson feature as an object }, "opt": { optional geojson options, style, etc }, "fit": true
+        "clickable": false
     };

 The geojson features may contain a `properties` property.
 That may also include a `style` with properties - stroke, stroke-width, stroke-opacity, fill, fill-opacity.
 Any other properties will be listed in the popup.

 The `opt` property is optional.
 See the <a href="https://leafletjs.com/examples/geojson/">Leaflet geojson docs</a> for more info on possible options.
 Note: only simple options are supported as functions cannot be serialised.

 The `fit` property is optional.
 If boolean true the map will automatically zoom to fit the area relevant to the geojson.
+You can also set `clickable` true to return the properties of the clicked feature to the worldmap-in node.

 see https://leafletjs.com/examples/geojson/ for more details about options for opt.